Drug Rehab Australia

 Australia is a nation of twenty million people who are primarily situated close to the coastline of nearly three million square miles of land.
 Despite the distance between the country and the globe’s major sources of illicit drugs, there are plenty of drugs of abuse and their attendant addiction problems in Australia.

-Drugs such as cannabis (referred to marijuana in other countries), heroin, cocaine, amphetamine-type stimulants (ATS) and MDMA (Ecstasy) find their way to Australia from all over the world.
-Drugs are identified as coming from Myanmar, Laos, Indonesia, Vietnam, China, Lithuania, the Netherlands, Belgium, South African, Greece, Canada, Malaysia, the United States, Israel and other countries.
+Drugs such as cannabis (referred to as marijuana in other countries), heroin, cocaine, amphetamine-type stimulants (ATS) and MDMA (Ecstasy) find their way to Australia from all over the world.
+Drugs are identified as coming from Myanmar, Laos, Indonesia, Vietnam, China, Lithuania, the Netherlands, Belgium, South Africa, Greece, Canada, Malaysia, the United States, Israel and other countries.
 Primary routes are as sea or air cargo, in baggage, via parcel and postal services or carried by couriers.

 Alcohol and Cannabis Commonly Abused Nationwide